 Say goodbye to all that nonsense.

-The Anova Precision Oven has a powerful, dedicated steam boiler to produce continuous steam during the first phase of your bread baking.
-And, because the Oven uses a controllable vent, the steam that you produce will stay in the oven rather than escaping immediately, like it does in your traditional oven.
+The Anova Precision™ Oven has a powerful, dedicated steam boiler to produce continuous steam during the first phase of bread baking.
+And, because the Oven uses a controllable vent, the steam that you produce will stay in the oven rather than escaping immediately as it does in a traditional oven.
 Once your bread is fully oven-sprung, you can turn off steam generation, open the vent, and finish setting the crust and the crumb.
-Even better — you can automate all of the above using the Anova Oven app’s multi-stage recipe capabilities.
+Even better — you can automate all of the above using the Anova Oven app’s multi-stage cooking capabilities.

 With so much focus on deliciousness, it’s easy to forget that steam cooking also offers nutritional benefits.
 Raw foods are loaded with vitamins and macronutrients.
 But, as with flavor molecules, some of those nutrients are water soluble.
+For instance, a pot of boiling water leaches nutrients from the food into the cooking water.
+Unless you’re planning to drink that cooking water alongside your dinner, you’re missing out.
 So, in order to keep the nutrients in your food, you also need to keep the water in your food.

 That’s where the Oven comes in.
-The Anova Precision® Oven allows for exact temperature and humidity control to ensure that the best parts of your cooking aren’t wafted away.
-For instance, a pot of boiling water leaches nutrients from the food into the cooking water.
-So, unless you’re planning to drink that cooking water alongside your dinner, you’re missing out.
-By cooking in a fully saturated, steamy environment in the Oven, the water in your food has nowhere to go, so it stays put and keeps water-soluble nutrients in place with it.
+The Anova Precision™ Oven allows for exact temperature and humidity control to ensure that the best parts of your cooking aren’t wafted away.
+By cooking in a fully saturated, steamy environment in the Oven, the water in your food has nowhere to go.
+It stays put and keeps water-soluble nutrients in place with it.

 How to Add Steam

-Adding steam to your cooking stages in the Anova Precision Oven is easy.
+Adding steam to your cooking stages in the Anova Precision™ Oven is easy.

 Specifying a steam percentage is easy.
 But let’s take a look behind the scenes at how the Oven generates and controls steam.
-The Anova Precision Oven has a dedicated, 1200W boiler, located behind the back wall of the oven.
-When active, the boiler produces steam that is then injected into the oven by the convection fan (for this reason, the Oven will ensure that the fan is running whenever Steam is enabled).
+The Anova Precision™ Oven has a dedicated, 1200W boiler, located behind the back wall of the oven.
+When active, the boiler produces steam that is then injected into the oven by the convection fan.
+For this reason, the fan will always run when steam is enabled.

-Cooking at 212°F / 100°C or lower
+Cooking at 212°F (100°C) or Lower

-In this case, at 212°F / 100°C or below, the Anova Precision Oven measures and maintains the humidity level you have set, only activating the boiler when necessary to replenish humidity levels.
-Because the oven cavity is sealed and can maintain humidity well, the boiler doesn’t need to activate often, using less energy and less water than if steam were constantly escaping.
+In this case, at 212°F (100°C) or below, the Anova Precision™ Oven measures and maintains the humidity level you have set, only activating the boiler when necessary to replenish humidity levels.
+Because the Oven’s cavity is sealed and can maintain humidity well, the boiler doesn’t need to activate often, which means it uses less energy and less water than if steam were constantly escaping.

-Above 212°F / 100°C
+Above 212°F (100°C)

-Practically Speaking: When to add steam and why?
+Practically Speaking: When to Add Steam

 Cooking skinless meat, poultry, and fish to core doneness.

 This doesn’t mean that adding steam is always better.
-Sometimes you want to drive off water – it’s a necessary step to make anything crispy, for instance.
-And although steamed, vibrant vegetables are <chef’s kiss hand motion>, caramelized, roasted veggies are fantastic, too.
-With the Anova Precision Oven, you’ve got options.
-Here are some examples when steamless is the best strategy.
+Sometimes you want to drive off water — for instance, it’s a necessary step to make anything crisp.
+And although steamed, vibrant vegetables are delicious, caramelized, roasted veggies are fantastic, too.
+With the Anova Precision™ Oven, you’ve got options.
+Here are some examples for when steamless is the best strategy.

-When crisping, browning, caramelizing, or “air frying”.
+When crisping, browning, caramelizing, or “air frying.”
 Wet foods don’t brown.
-So, if you’re trying to sear or caramelize the outside of your food with high heat, water is your enemy.
+So if you’re trying to sear or caramelize the outside of your food with high heat, water is your enemy.
 Keep the food and the oven as dry as possible for the best and most efficient results.

 For most traditional baking.
 Most baking is about driving moisture out of your baked goods, so you want a dry environment ready to receive moisture from the food.
-Steam will inhibit browning, as well, so your cookies may end up more blonde and less toasted than with dry baking.
-Depending on the specific recipe, this may or may not be desirable.
-So, some exceptions certainly exist for this rule.
+Steam will inhibit browning as well, so your cookies may end up more blonde and less toasted than with dry baking.
+Depending on the specific recipe, this may or may not be desirable, so some exceptions certainly exist for this rule.
 But for the majority of traditional baking, steam does not add any special magic and may be detrimental.

 For dehydrating.
 You’re trying to drive water out of your food, so steam will only slow that process down.
-You may want to do a steam blast before dehydrating to kill off surface bacteria, but during the actual drying process, you should disable steam (and even keep the oven door cracked so moisture can escape more easily)
+You may want to do a steam blast before dehydrating to kill off surface bacteria, but during the actual drying process, you should disable steam (and even keep the oven door cracked so moisture can escape more easily).